se-edu/se-book/cppToJava/inheritance/objectClass/text.md

 {{ icon_output_right }} `05:20:13`
 </box>

-:bulb: `@Override` is an optional annotation you can use to indicate that the method is overriding a method from the parent class.
+{{ icon_tip }} `@Override` is an optional annotation you can use to indicate that the method is overriding a method from the parent class.

 </div>